RasaHQ/rasa_lookup_demo/README.md

 ## Ngrams

-A simple ngrams tester is included and can be runned as
+A simple ngrams tester is included and can be run by

 	python run_ngrams.py